Why cooperation is important

 Almost all children don’t do what they’re asked to do sometimes.
 But parents of children and teenagers with autism spectrum disorder (ASD) often find that their child’s lack of cooperation really interferes with everyday life.

 Younger children with ASD, or those with limited language, often have difficulty understanding instructions, which can make it harder for them to cooperate.
 This can happen in the following situations:

 - The instructions are too hard – sometimes children don’t have the right skills to do what they’re asked to do.
-For example, if a child doesn’t know how to button her shirt, she might have trouble if she’s asked to get dressed.
+For example, if children don’t know how to button a shirt, they might have trouble when they’re asked to get dressed.

 Children with ASD typically have difficulty with social interactions and communication.
 So they might be uncooperative because they haven’t learned the appropriate behaviour for different social situations.
 Or they might not be able to manage the strong or difficult feelings – like anger, frustration or anxiety – that can come with being asked to do something you don’t want to do.